artandmath/NukeProfilers/README.md

 ./LaProfilers.sh
 ```
 > [!NOTE]
-> The shellscripts are hardcoded to specific versions of Nuke, modify shellscripts as required.
 > $PATH may have to be set correctly for your version of Nuke or operating system.
+The shellscripts are hardcoded to specific versions of Nuke, modify shellscripts as required.

 ## Alternatively
 - Modify the Nukescripts to work whithin your comp pipeline.